isabellamarques1824/nyx-16/README.md

 Nyx-16 is a virtual 16-bit computer implemented in C.

-The project aims to simulate the essential behavior of a computer architecture, including memory, registers, machine instructions, arithmetic and logical operations, and the fetch-decode-execute cycle.
+The project was created to study how a computer works from the lowest software-visible level, including registers, memory, machine instructions, arithmetic and logical operations, and the fetch-decode-execute cycle.

-Nyx-16 is being developed as the final project of the **BASE Saga**, applying concepts from C programming, data structures, memory management, computer architecture, assembly and operating systems.
+Nyx-16 is the final project of the **BASE Saga**, bringing together concepts from C programming, data structures, memory management and computer architecture.

 ---

 ## Project Objective

-The main objective of Nyx-16 is to understand how a computer executes a program from the lowest software-visible level.
+The main goal of Nyx-16 is to build a small but complete virtual computer capable of executing programs represented directly as machine instructions.

-The project will demonstrate how:
+The project explores how:

-1. a program is represented as machine instructions;
+* instructions are represented as binary values;
-2. instructions are stored in memory;
+* instructions and data are stored in memory;
-3. the Program Counter identifies the next instruction;
+* the Program Counter identifies the next instruction;
-4. the CPU fetches the instruction;
+* the CPU fetches and decodes instructions;
-5. the decoder interprets its bits;
-6. the control unit coordinates execution;
-7. the ALU performs arithmetic or logical operations;
+* the ALU performs arithmetic and logical operations;
-8. registers and memory store the resulting state.
+* registers store values and intermediate results;
+* flags describe the result of operations;
+* jumps modify program execution flow;
+* the CPU continuously executes the fetch-decode-execute cycle.

-The first version focuses only on creating a small but complete virtual computer capable of executing machine-code programs stored directly in memory.
+The first version focuses on the essential components required to execute simple machine-code programs.

 ---

 ## Nyx-16 v1.0

-Nyx-16 v1.0 will be the first functional version of the architecture.
+Nyx-16 v1.0 will contain:

-It will include:

 * 16-bit words;
 * 16-bit machine instructions;
 * 16-bit memory addresses;
-* word-addressed virtual RAM;
-* 65,536 memory positions;
+* 65,536 word-addressable memory locations;
-* 128 KiB of simulated memory;
+* 128 KiB of simulated RAM;
 * eight general-purpose registers;
 * Program Counter;
 * Instruction Register;
+* Status Register;
 * Arithmetic Logic Unit;
-* Zero and Negative flags;
+* Zero, Negative, Carry and Overflow flags;
 * instruction decoder;
 * control unit;
 * minimal Instruction Set Architecture;